r5valkyrie/docs/docs/mrvn-radiant.md

 Since an entity is an abstraction representing an interactable object, there can be many types of entities.

-IMPORTANT NOTE: ONLY A FEW OF THE LISTED ENTITIES HAVE BEEN IMPLEMENTED IN MRVN-RADIANT.
-SOME ENTITIES ARE LISTED IN MRVN-RADIANT'S ENTITY DROPDOWN BUT ARE NOT FULLY FUNCTIONAL OR FUNCTIONAL AT ALL.
-MRVN-RADIANT IS AN ONGOING, OPEN-SOURCE PROJECT DEVELOPED AND MAINTAINED BY VOLUNTEERS.
+IMPORTANT NOTE: Only A FEW of the listed entities have been IMPLEMENTED in MRVN-Radiant.
+Some entities are listed in MRVN-Radiant's Entity dropdown, but are NOT fully functional or functional AT ALL.
+MRVN-Radiant is an ongoing, open-source project developed and maintained by volunteers.

 ## Model Entities